52inc/Pulley/README.md

 2. Connect the container view for the primary (background) content to the outlet named **primaryContentContainerView**.
 3. Connect the container view for the drawer content to the outlet named **drawerContentContainerView**.
 4. Create an 'embed' segue between each container view and the view controller you want to display for that part of the drawer.
+5. Make sure you set the Module for the view controller to 'Pulley'.
+[See this issue.](https://github.com/52inc/Pulley/issues/29)

 If you would like to customize the height of the "Collapsed" or "Partially Revealed" states of the drawer, have your Drawer Content view controller implement `PulleyDrawerViewControllerDelegate`.
 You can provide the height for your drawer content for both the Collapsed and Partially Revealed states.